h-enk/henkverlinde.com/content/blog/master-npm-with-hugo-managing-dependencies/index.md

 ## Wrap up

-You've learned to view Hugo itself as a dependency to your project.
-And that a starter theme provides you with full control over your project's dependencies and gives you the possibility to customize build scripts.
+You've now seen that Hugo itself can be viewed as a dependency of your project, and that a starter theme provides you with full control over your dependencies and gives you the possibility to customize build scripts.

 We also extended our basic example with a local Hugo install, a Hugo project structure, and a starter theme structure.
 You can find the example in the [npm-hugo](https://github.com/h-enk/npm-hugo/tree/extended-example) repo I've set up.

 In the next post we’re going to talk about how to customize build scripts.

-{{< alert icon="💬" text="Share your thoughts on \"npm with Hugo\" in <a href=\"https://github.com/h-enk/henkverlinde.com/discussions\">Discussions</a>." >}}
+{{< alert icon="💡" text="<a href=\"https://gethyas.com/\">Hyas</a> is a modern Hugo starter using npm for dependency management and customized build scripts." >}}